 All the following are true about CLL/SLL except:

-- All CLL/SLL patients, even those in complete remission or who have never been treated, are immunocompromised.
+- All with CLL/SLL, even those off therapy or who’ve never been treated, are immunocompromised.

 - Some CLL/SLL patients have lived more that 50 years with their cancer.

 - Many CLL/SLL patients will never need treatments and will have a normal life expectancy.